HOW TO “APPEAR” IN COURT FOR YOUR HEARING IN THE AGE OF COVID

-Since the COVID 19 virus has caused a partial shutdown of many courthouses in Colorado including the El Paso County Courthouse of the 4th Judicial District, appearing in person at a courthouse for most Family Law/Domestic Relations cases is not allowed.
-At most courthouses, only specific types of cases may appear in person—such as criminal law cases and emergency hearings for child protection and restraining order cases.
+Since the COVID-19 virus has caused a partial shutdown of many courthouses in Colorado including the El Paso County Courthouse of the 4th Judicial District, appearing in person at a courthouse for most Family Law/Domestic Relations cases is not allowed.
+At most courthouses, only specific types of cases may appear in people—such as criminal law cases and emergency hearings for child protection and restraining order cases.
 However, most family law matters including divorce and custody and contempt of Court cases are all being held “electronically”—meaning by telephone or video appearances.

 With the Courthouse partially shut down, family law/Domestic Relations hearings are being held remotely using the WebEx video or Shoretel phone system.
 These include:

 - Status Conferences or Pre-Trial Conferences